aoterodelaroza/aoterodelaroza.github.io/_devnotes/02_fortran_makefiles.md

 ## Separating compilation from .mod and .smod generation

-One thing that can be improved in the previous Makefile is parallelization. `make` has the option of using more than one thread to carry out the build if the dependency graph branches out.
-To do this, we use the command-line options `-j` and `-l`.
+The previous Makefile works, but one thing that needs to be improved is how it handles parallelization. `make` has the option of using more than one thread to carry out the build if the dependency graph branches out.
+To do this, we use the command-line options `-j` or (more rarely) `-l`.
 The command:
 ~~~
 make -j 2
 ~~~
 runs `make` with at most two threads.
-Parallelized builds are important in large programs comprising hundreds of thousands or millions of source code lines, where a single build from scratch can take a significant amount of time.
+Parallelized builds are important in large programs where a single build from scratch can from minutes to hours.

 Although our last example works with `make -j` (i.e. it has no race conditions), it was not parallelizable.
-The most general layout of a large fortran program is a sequence of module file dependencies that go from higher to lower-level contents.
-Module A depends on module B, B on C, C on D, and so on.
+The most usual layout of a large fortran program is a sequence of module file dependencies that implement from complex to simple tasks.
+Module A implements the highest-level routines and depends on module B, module B on module C, C on D, and so on.
 With our previous Makefile, compiling a program laid out like this would require following this chain of modules backwards one by one, which would preclude any parallelization.

 An elegant solution to this problem was proposed by Dr. Joost
 VandeVondele: separate the compilation step from the generation of the `.mod` and `.smod` files.
-The essential idea is to run make in two passes.
+The idea is to run make in two passes.
 In a first pass, we generate all the `.mod` and `.smod` files using a special compiler flag that generates the interfaces but not the object file.
 This flag is `-fsyntax-only` in `gfortran` and `-syntax-only` in `ifort`.
 In the second pass, we compile the object file from the source as usual.
 The first pass is quick and cheap, and it is the second pass that takes most of the time.
 The dependencies between different sources are handled in the first pass so that, when we start the second pass, all necessary `.mod` and `.smod` files have been generated and we can take full advantage of `make`'s parallelization.

-To generate the `.mod` and `.smod` files in the first pass, we define the `MAKEMOD.f08` variable, where we use the syntax only flag:
+To generate the `.mod` and `.smod` files in the first pass, we define the `MAKEMOD.f08` variable, where we use the syntax-only flag:
 ~~~ make
 MAKEMOD.f08 = $(FC) $(FCFLAGS) $(TARGET_ARCH) -fsyntax-only -c
 ~~~